-Accredited by The Joint Commission, RMCHCS offers a wide range of medical and diagnostic services and provides health care for all people living in McKinley County and eastern Arizona.
+Accredited by The Joint Commission, the College of American Pathologists and the American College of Radiologists, RMCHCS offers a wide range of medical and diagnostic services and provides health care for all people living in McKinley County and eastern Arizona.
 RMCHCS operates a 69-bed acute care hospital, two outpatient clinics, home health and hospice services, behavioral health services and a 20-bed inpatient addictions treatment program.
-RMCHCS’ outpatient clinics offer acute primary care through its family medicine, internal medicine and pediatrics practices and specialized services such as orthopedics, general surgery, OB-GYN and ENT (ears, nose and throat).
+RMCHCS’ outpatient clinics offer acute primary care through its internal medicine and pediatrics practices and specialized services such as general surgery, OB-GYN, ENT (ears, nose and throat), endocrinology and podiatry.

 If you have a concern regarding patient care or safety, please contact the RMCHCS patient comment line at 505-863-7190.
 If you are not satisfied with the response, you can report this information to the New Mexico Department of Health, Division of Health Improvement 1-800-752-8649 or The Joint Commission (see below).